 The rise of the Industrial Revolution created a boom in textile mills and more jobs opportunities for women outside the home.
 Having some financial independence, organizing the first unions for women, and finding a political voice was an integral part of the growing suffrage movement.

 In 1837, Sarah Bagley (1806-1889), was a typical small-town girl who came to the city of Lowell, MA to work at the mills.
 She became an excellent weaver.
 She also wrote for the factory magazine, the “Lowell Offering,” which was owned by the factory bosses and was more about positive propaganda than real reporting.
-Sarah penned a classic article called, “The Pleasures of Factory Work.”
+Bagley penned a classic article called, “The Pleasures of Factory Work.”
 Portrayed as respectable work places suitable for young single women between the ages of 15-35, the company provided with dorms with matron chaperones, had strict codes of moral conduct and mandatory church services; the reality was anything but pleasurable.

 There is no record of what changed Bagley from dutiful “mill girl” into one of the first labor leaders.
 The mills were overcrowded, poorly-ventilated, work environments with little to no safety regulations.
 Most shifts were 13 hours long.
 Children as young as six were hired to go behind fast-moving mechanical looms to change bobbins.
 Horrible accidents occurred.